tmakatos/qemu/docs/devel/vfio-user.rst

 | offset     | 40     | 8                            |
 +------------+--------+------------------------------+

-* *argz* is reserved in vfio-user, it is only used in the ioctl() VFIO implementation.
+* *argsz* is the size of the VFIO region info structure plus the size of any region capabilities returned.
 * *flags* are attributes of the region:

   * *VFIO_REGION_INFO_FLAG_READ* allows client read access to the region.